-The other instrument was the Pittsburgh Sleep Quality Index" (PSQI) a valid and reliable questionnaire used to measure sleep quality [23] This scale includes 19 items that evaluate seven aspects of sleep such as sleep quality. duration. latency, efficiency. disturbances, use of sleep medication, and daytime dysfunction.
+The other instrument was the Pittsburgh Sleep Quality Index (PSQI), a valid and reliable questionnaire used to measure sleep quality [23].
+This scale comprises 19 items that assess seven aspects of sleep, including sleep quality, duration, latency, efficiency, disturbances, use of sleep medication, and daytime dysfunction.
 This scale generates a composite score reflecting sleep quality and quantity, ranging from 0 to 21, where higher scores indicate poorer sleep quality.
-The validity and reliability (Cronbach's alpha = 0.78) of the Iranian version of PSQI were approved in a previous study [24].
+The validity and reliability (Cronbach's alpha = 0.78) of the Iranian version of PSQI were approved in a previous study ^[24].